-Since I don't know how to reproduce the visual searching game part of the experience for people using screen readers, this document provides a way for you to enjoy detailed descriptions and definitions of the ideas.
+We cannot reproduce the visual searching fun part of the experience for people using screen readers, but we can provide a way for you to enjoy detailed descriptions of the illustrations along with definitions of the ideas.

 Introduction

 People's cognition is marvelous.
 Learning about it doubles your success and provides better value to people.
 Data Science That Listens is a method that visualizes and tracks patterns of cognition for you to guide improvements over the years.